“Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.” (Matthew 5:17)

-In another example the Pharisees berate Yeshua for allowing His talmidim, who were hungry, to “glean” wheat while passing through a field on the Shabbat (Sabbath) (Matthew 12:1–8).
+In another example the Pharisees berate Yeshua for allowing His disciples who were hungry to “glean” wheat while passing through a field on the Sabbath (Matthew 12:1–8).

 The written law states that no work is to be done on the Sabbath (Exodus 20:10; Deuteronomy 5:14), but what exactly does “work” mean?
-The Oral Law defines work.
-According to its definition, picking grain is work.
+The oral laws and traditions define work, interpreting it to mean that picking grain is work.

 In highlighting this principle, Yeshua revealed that both God and David elevate mercy.
 But that’s not the only lesson here.
 Yeshua proclaims His authority and again points these spiritual leaders to an even deeper spiritual truth, saying:

 “I tell you that something greater than the temple is here. … for the Son of Man is Lord of the Sabbath.”